In this Quick Guide to Keyword Research for Small Business Owners we’re going to look at:

 - Your Competition

-If you’re the only Lama Farmer in Luxemburg, ranking for “Lama Farmer in Luxemburg” shouldn’t be a challenge.
+If you’re the only Llama Farmer in Luxemburg, ranking for “Llama Farmer in Luxemburg” shouldn’t be a challenge.
 For most of us though, there’s probably some competition out there.
-Sorry Lama Farmers in Lima!
-We need to choose keywords and phrases that we have a chance of ranking for.
+Sorry Llama Farmers in Lima, you’ll need to work a bit harder to get to the top of the list.

 Why Keyword Research for Small Business Owners?